If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 If you’re breastfeeding or planning to, tell your doctor before starting Avonex treatment.
 They can help determine the risks and benefits of taking Avonex while you’re breastfeeding.
 They may also recommend a different medication.

-Both the drugs Avonex and Gilenya are used to treat the same forms of multiple sclerosis.
+Both Avonex and Gilenya are used to treat the same forms of multiple sclerosis.
 Both drugs also contain the active drug interferon beta-1a.
 Avonex and Gilenya have other similarities as well as differences.
 This may help you and your doctor determine which is the best option for you.

 To learn more about how these drugs are similar and different, see this side-by-side comparison.
 Also, talk with your doctor about which medication they think is better for you.